Average Base Cost: $37,000

 View their website

 Facility Rental Fee:

-This can get confusing…sold hold on (I sum up the costs below to try and make it easier).
+This can get confusing…so hold on (I sum up the costs below to try and make it easier).
 Note that prices listed are for Resident/Non-Residents, and you can only host up to 150 guests for a seated wedding reception, and up to 250 for ceremony-only.

 Greystone Estate Use Fees (Interior)

 There is a 4-hour minimum for all interior rentals.
 There is a 1-hour minimum for ceremonies only.